EastSun5566/vibelog/docs/content-structure.md

 #### Author Fields

 - `name` (required) - Your display name
-- `bio` (optional) - Short bio, alternative to using content body

-The content body supports full Markdown and will be used as the bio if the `bio` field is not provided.
+The content body supports full Markdown and will be used as the bio.

 ## HackMD Content (`hackmd@<username>`)

-When using HackMD as your content source, VibeLog automatically fetches your public notes.
+When using [HackMD](https://hackmd.io/) as your content source, VibeLog automatically fetches your public notes.

 ### Requirements